 Day 5 - Troy

 Our guide will pick you up from your hotel in Canakkale town to take you to the legendary Troy.
 It is located just an hour away from Canakkale and among the world's most important historical sites.
-According to Homer, The Trojan war took place here, and you may hear the voices of the heroes fought for the city and the most beautiful woman alive at those times; Helen.
+According to Homer, The Trojan war took place here, and you may hear the voices of the heroes who fought for the city and the most beautiful woman alive at those times; Helen.
 The ancient city has 12 archeological sites and teaches us the development of trade between the Anatolians and the Aegean Sea people.
 After exploring Troy, you will continue to Assos, where Aristotle established his first known school.
 Aristotle and his students studied zoology and biology here, and he was also the head of a group of philosophers.
 When the Persians took the city, Aristotle fled to Macedonia to shelter by his close friend Philip II and tutored his son, Alexander the Great.
 You will drive down to the coast to a small fishing and resort town to take a lunch break by the Aegean Sea's clear water.
 You will drive approximately 3 hours for Pergamon.
 Overnight in Bergama.

 Day 6 - Pergamon

 You will leave your hotel in Bergama to explore the latest sites registered by UNESCO.
 Your first stop will be the Acropolis of Pergamon, which basically means the city on the hill.
 The city is cited in the New Testament as well, and most of the relics found from the excavations are in the Pergamon Museum in Berlin today.
 The ancient city has the steepest theater in Anatolia.
-Pergamon's people are the inventors of the parchment paper because the Egyptians were jealous of the Pergamon Library size and stopped trading papyrus.
+Pergamon's people are the parchment paper's inventors because the Egyptians were jealous of the Pergamon Library size and stopped trading papyrus.
 After a walk in Acropolis, you will continue to the city's slopes where the Red Hall is standing.
 It is one of the Seven Churches of Revelation but was built to honor the Serapis, a Greco-Egyptian god.
 There are two towers located on each side of the temple, and one of them is still used as a mosque by the locals of modern Bergama.
-After lunch in one of the city's small local restaurants, you will drive to Bergama's outskirts to visit one of the most important hospitals in the Hellenistic world; Asclepeion.
+After lunch in one of the city's small local restaurants, you will drive to Bergama's outskirts to visit one of the most important hospitals in the Hellenistic world, Asclepeion.
 The hospital was so ostentatious in the past that they did not welcome death in.
 It is considered the first place on earth where music and psychotherapy were used during the treatments.
 After exploring this hospital, you will drive around 3 hours to the south for and Overnight in Sirince.

 Day 7 - Ephesus

 After a nice breakfast in the garden of your Sirince hotel, our guide will pick you up for a whirlwind Ephesus tour.
 You will first visit the House of the Virgin Mary, an important place for Muslim and Christian people.
 The mother of Jesus spent her last days here, and starting with Pope Leo, Pope Jean-Paul and Pope Benedict have visited the shrine.
-After a tea break by the woods, you will drive to Ephesus's ancient city, which was the biggest city once in the Hellenistic times.
+After a tea break by the woods, you will drive to Ephesus, the biggest city once in the Hellenistic times.
 While strolling in the marble streets of Ephesus, masterpieces of civil and official architecture will amaze you.
 The Odeon, Temple of Domitian, Gate of Hercules are located before you descend to Ephesus's most prominent structures, such as the Terrace Houses and the Library of Celsus.
 The big theater of Ephesus shows you the splendor of the city when the ocean is located.
 You will leave Ephesus behind to see the Temple of Artemis, one of the World's Seven Wonders.
 A lonely column greets you when you arrive there, but it can still show you how big the structure was in Hellenistic times.
-After lunch, you will explore the Selcuk Museum to see the relics found from the 140 year long excavations of the Ephesus ancient city.
+After lunch, you will explore the Selcuk Museum to see the relics found from the 140 year long excavations of the Ephesus Ancient City.
 Our guide will drop you at Sirince Village to rest in the small cafes and restaurants for your next day.
 Overnight in Sirince.

 Day 8 - Pamukkale & Aphrodisias

 Our guide will pick you up earlier than yesterday since 5 hours are spent on the wheel today.
 You will first arrive at Aphrodisias after 2,5 hours of drive.
-Still, the ancient city, the museum located inside sculptures, tetrapylon, and Aphrodisias stadium, is worth the drive.
+The ancient city, the museum located inside sculptures, tetrapylon, and Aphrodisias stadium, is worth the drive.
 The Sebasteion of the city is just a small clue about how skilled the sculptures of the ancient city were.
-The houses built in the heart of the ancient city will surprise as you walk around the site.
+The houses built in the heart of the ancient city will surprise you as you walk around the site.
 After lunch near the ancient city, you will continue to Hierapolis, which means ‘holy city’ in Greek.
 The area's thermal waters were used for healing purposes by the people who lived there since the 3rd Century BC and the ancient pools of the city were hosting Cleopatra and Marcus Antonius in the past.
 Being allies with the Romans, the city rapidly developed, and gigantic monuments were built, such as Baths, Theater, Agoras, and thermal pools.
-Today, the Roman Baths are used as a small museum exhibiting the beautiful sculptures and sarcophagus built for the rich once lived in Hierapolis's ancient city.
+Today, the Roman Baths are used as a small museum exhibiting the beautiful sculptures and sarcophagus built for the rich who once lived in Hierapolis's ancient city.
 After a short break by the pool of Cleopatra, our guide will take you to the world-famous UNESCO registered natural beauty called Pamukkale.
 The calcium in the thermal waters created white ponds, and today a walk over the travertines is an experience itself.
 After the walk, you will meet your driver and check in to your hotel for an Overnight in Pamukkale town.

 Day 9 - Pamukkale to Marmaris

-3 Hour drive will take you to the bustling port city of Marmaris for your 3 night 4-day mini gullet cruise along with the world-famous Turquoise Coast of Turkey.
+3 Hour drive will take you to the bustling port city of Marmaris for your 3 night 4-day mini gulet cruise along with the world-famous Turquoise Coast of Turkey.
 Our driver will pick you up from your hotel in Pamukkale after breakfast and will drop you at the port of Marmaris, where you will meet your boat, crew, and your captain.
-Boarding starts after 15:30, and you will spend the first night in the harbor where you can indulge yourself in the attractive nightlife of Marmaris city.
+Boarding starts after 15:30, and you will spend the first night in the harbor, where you can indulge yourself in the attractive nightlife of Marmaris city.
 Overnight on board.

 Day 10 – Cruise the Turquoise Coast

 Wake up to a beautiful day in Marmaris and have your breakfast with the other participants of the boat.
 You will get a small briefing about your short cruise and sail to the Aegean waters.
-You will first stop at the gulf of Ekincik and visit the Turtle beach where Caretta-Caretta lay their eggs.
+You will first stop at the gulf of Ekincik and visit Turtle beach, where Caretta-Caretta lay their eggs.
 Take an optional boat trip along Dalyan's marshes where you can experience the mud baths to get younger.
 You will get back to your boat for dinner and Overnight on board.

 Day 11 – Cruise the Turquoise Coast